The name of the Club shall be the BARNET & DISTRICT ANGLING CLUB, hereinafter referred to as ‘the Club’.

 (d)barbless hooks only, maximum size 10.
 Genuine barbless hooks only, not broken or bent barb.

-(e)The following baits and methods will be banned: – fixed rigs, all floating baits, boilies and nuts, method feeders and trout pellets.
+(e)The following baits and methods will be banned: – fixed rigs, all floating baits, boilies and nuts, and trout pellets.

 (f)no guest tickets before October 1st.